cicl-stanford/causal_language_public/code/R/causal_language_analysis.md

 reg_summary
 ```

-    # A tibble: 1 x 2
+    #> # A tibble: 1 x 2
-          r  RMSE
+    #>       r  RMSE
-      <dbl> <dbl>
+    #>   <dbl> <dbl>
-    1  0.69  0.19
+    #> 1  0.69  0.19

 ### Cross-Validation

-For cross validation of the Bayesian ordinal regression models, we trained ordinal regressions for each noise value on each split.
-We took the best performing model for each split (assessed on the held out set), and saved the predictions of that model to file in the given split folder.
+For cross validation of the Bayesian ordinal regression models, we
+trained ordinal regressions for each noise value on each split.
+We took
+the best performing model for each split (assessed on the held out set),
+and saved the predictions of that model to file in the given split
+folder.
 The code for this process is in the crossv\_ordreg.R script.
+We
-We ran the code on Stanford's high-performance computing cluster Sherlock.
-It takes considerable computing resources to retrain the models from scratch, so we provide the pre-computed best performing models in the splits folder for convenience.
+ran the code on Stanford’s high-performance computing cluster Sherlock.
+It takes considerable computing resources to retrain the models from
+scratch, so we provide the pre-computed best performing models in the
+splits folder for convenience.

-If you would like to reproduce the training, you can run the script from the command line with the following command:
+If you would like to reproduce the training, you can run the script from

-Rscript crossv\_ordreg.R split\_num
+the command line with the following command:

+`Rscript crossv_ordreg.R split_num`

-where split\_num is an integer from 1-100 designating the split to run and assess.
+where split\_num is an integer from 1-100 designating the split to run
+and assess.

-In order to save time in cross validation, we ran the ordinal regressions in cross validation without random intercepts for participants.
+In order to save time in cross validation, we ran the ordinal
+regressions in cross validation without random intercepts for
+participants.

 Load top models and compute summary statistics